 Teacher comes into the class, delivers a 30 minutes lecture on the topic and gives out some homework.
 Students go home, do their homework and next morning the teacher reviews the homework and moves onto the next topic.
 The cycle repeats for several weeks until it is exam time.

-The results are announced.
+The result comes out.
 Few students get 95, few get 80, others are at 65 and some others are at 50.
 Our existing education system has identified the gaps in each child’s knowledge, which is indeed a great achievement.
 However, the problem starts when the whole class moves onto the next topic, probably to an even more advanced chapter or so, that only adds on to those gaps.

 There could be an addition of 2 numbers today, followed by an addition of 3 in the next class and so on.

 Don’t you think this is a bit scary and worrisome?
-The student who got 65 marks doesn’t know 35% of the foundational thing and yet has been moved to a stage where he/she is supposed to learn advanced topics.
+The student who got 65 marks doesn’t know 35% of the foundational thing and yet has to go on to a stage where he/she has to learn advance level topics.
 Unfortunately, this system continues for years until maybe the student is in an algebra class and hits the ceiling.
 The student suddenly starts fearing Math.
 This is happening not because algebra is difficult or the kid isn’t bright enough but the 35% of what he missed in his foundational years is showing up now.
 This is when the child starts to disengage and begins to get a feeling that Math might not really be his/her cup of tea.

 To summarize, even though our existing education system is able to appropriately identify the learning gaps, there isn’t a process that lets you bridge those gaps.
 Even for the kid who scored 95%, there is 5% of something that he does not understand.